 How to Get Started

 The best way to start volunteering is to join the Discord community, attend an open activity, and let the organizers know you are interested in contributing.
-The weekly newsletter lists upcoming activities and active projects.
-The Volunteer pathway page has current information on how to express interest and connect with project leads.
-No application is required — introduce yourself and find where you can help.
+The newsletter archive covers recent activities and projects.
+The Institute uses a volunteer registration form to collect interest and match volunteers with projects — the Volunteer pathway page and the organizers in Discord have the current link.
+No prior experience is required to introduce yourself and find where you can help.

 What You Will Gain